-BIOL 230 Microbiology (3 Hours)
+BIOL 230 Microbiology (3 Hours) T▶

-Prerequisites: CHEM 122 or (CHEM 124 and CHEM 125) or one year of high school chemistry.
+Prerequisites: CHEM 122 or (CHEM 124 and CHEM 125).

 This is a general introductory course in microbiology.
 It provides a background in many areas of microbiology with an emphasis on medical aspects.
-The structure, physiology, antimicrobial agents, immunology and host-parasite relationship of microorganisms will be studied, with an emphasis on bacteria.
+The structure, physiology, antimicrobial agents, immunology, and host-parasite relationship of microorganisms will be studied.